Parimatch1/SV-Guides-Revamped/Rank Structure Overview.md

 # **Rank Permissions**

 Each rank has certain permissions and abilities that outline what they can do, what they can't do, what requires approval, and more.
 These permissions are outlined in any guidelines that may be related.
-For example what rank can host a training would be outlined in the training guide.
+For example, what rank can host a training would be outlined in the training guide.

 ---

 # **Authority Information**

 Users can be granted the "authority" of a rank.
-Which means you would not get the rank in the group, but would still obtain some of it's qualities.
+Authorities give users some qualities of a rank; however, they do not possess the rank in the Stateview group itself.

-### **Some qualities include:**
+### **Qualities of Authorities Include:**
 * Associated Discord Role
 * Hosting Permissions
 * Co-Hosting Permissions